Mission & Biography Edwin IJpeij

 It is a given fact that women and men are not equal.
 However, Edwin sees women and men as equivalent.
 Because, we, women and men, have all in common that we have 46 chromosomes.
 For Edwin it is normal that women and men are equivalent and he wonders why there are in a civilised society mainly women have less rights compared to men.
 Is is related to the increasing taboo on sensuality and nudity that is chasing the human development?

 Therefore, Edwin is making erotic art to place the female sensuality in the spotlights.
 According to him, this is one of her strongest qualities which when she is conscious will give her a lot of power.
 By creating and showing this by art this may normalise our relationship towards sensuality, nudity and sexuality.

-The nudes in his paintings and photographs represent beauty, creativity and warmth.
-The nude symbolizes pure essence, pureness and freedom for Edwin.
-To quote Michelangelo, “What spirit is so empty and blind that it cannot recognize that the foot is more noble than the shoe, and the skin more beautiful than the garment it is clothed with?”
+Now, the sensuality and nudity in his paintings and photographs represent beauty, creativity and warmth.
+To quote Michelangelo, “What spirit is so empty and blind that it cannot recognise that the foot is more noble than the shoe, and the skin more beautiful than the garment it is clothed with?”

 This is for him a great source of inspiration.
 Besides beautiful and sensual artworks, Edwin likes to make statements based on in his eyes bizarreness and hypocrisy towards nudity and sensuality.
 For example, Edwin worked together with a professional team, with permission of the municipal of Maastricht, downtown the international city of Maastricht, with the theme of gender equivalency.